Gibbons-Lab/ccmb_workshop/docs/talk.md

 ## Relationship between ASVs

-One of the basic things we might want to see is how the sequences across all samples relate to each.
+One of the basic things we might want to see is how the sequences across all samples are related to one another.
 We are interested in their *phylogeny*.

 <br>